This post lists 21 top free (and cheap) things to do in Stockholm, as well as family-friendly events and activities.

-Follow this footpath along the cliffs of Södermalm, catching sight of Stockholm City Hall across the water one direction and Gamla Stan, Stockholm’s old town, across the other.
+Follow this footpath along the cliffs of Södermalm, catching sight of Stockholm City Hall across the water in one direction and Gamla Stan, Stockholm's old town, across the other.

 Another stunning view can be hard from Fjällgatan, also in Södermalm, along the edge of a cliff.
 This is a great spot for a panoramic view of the city.